oktaytuncay/Kubernetes/kubernetes.md

 Let us look at how to configure these and a bit more detail.
 The Ingress resource is created with a Kubernetes definition file.
 Let's say the name of the file is `ingress-wear.yaml`.

-Under the spec we'll have back-end. and this section defines where the traffic will be routed to.
-So, its a single back-end, then we don't really have any rules.
+Under the spec we'll have a back-end. and this section defines where the traffic will be routed to.
+So, if it's a single back-end, then we don't really have any rules.
 We can simply specify the `serviceName` and `servicePort` of the back-end where service.

 5. Ingress Resource Configuration File